 Laura McCann was CEO of a New York City-based private-label clothing manufacturer.
-She and her partner had owned the company for seven years.
-The firm made money, but it also was a source of aggravation for her as well as many of her managers.
-McCann had been concerned that a number of her staff members were unhappy with their jobs, including some of her highest-ranking managers.
+She was concerned that a number of her staff members were unhappy with their jobs, including some of her highest-ranking managers.
 Moreover, she and her partner were constantly at each other's throats.